.

 If traders indicate that they are willing to accept foreign currency for the purchase of goods, in addition to the required price indications in sterling, they must also:

-• give the price in the foreign currency together with any commission to be charged
+• give the price in the foreign currency, together with any commission to be charged

-• clearly give the conversion rate together with the commission to be charged
+• clearly give the conversion rate, together with the commission to be charged

 • indicate that these do not apply to transactions via a payment card for a non-sterling account

-WHAT ABOUT VAT AND OTHER CHARGES?
+VAT AND OTHER CHARGES

 If the rate or application of VAT or any other tax changes: